Anveks/Python-Basics/readme.md

       age = 12
       print("you are " + age + "years old")

 Will return a TypeError because we cannot concatenate strings with numbers.
-Unlike in JS where 12 will be automatically converted in a string after seeing a + operator.
+Unlike in JS where 12 will be automatically converted in a string after a + operator.

 1. Numeric types:
 int: age = 25